SPAM – Part 4

 Change your email address

-Email addresses that have been in use for several years can sometimes receive so much spam there may be only one option; to change your email address.
+Email addresses that have been in use for several years can sometimes receive so much spam that there may be only one option: to change your email address.
 This is a drastic option, but if you’ve responded to spam in the past or haven’t hidden your address, and are therefore overloaded with spam, it may be your only choice.

 Be vigilant, click safe!